CuboidRaptor/Python-Beetroot/README.md

 Run install.bat to install if you're on windows, and on \*nix with Bash installed you can run install.sh.<br>

-Else, just open the command prompt on your OS and type `python setup.py install`.
+Else, just open the command prompt on your OS and type `python setup.py install`.<br>

+The source of the module is in [the folder "beet"](./beet).